 "Scientists need to step up to the plate to inform the policy process.
-I'm excited to help researchers at the university think about the logical connections that can be made in Lansing, Washington or other the day and it's up to us to bring the data to decision makers in a meaningful way."
+I'm excited to help researchers at the university think about the logical connections that can be made in Lansing, Washington or other policy settings," said Friese.
+"Data can rule the day and it's up to us to bring the data to decision makers in a meaningful way."